swetha627/genai/basics.md

   **GPT**: Generative Pre-Trained Transformer

-Scaling Laws of Neural Language Models: This paper from openai shares insights about how loss factor is linear for Compute, Dataset Size and Model Size - **power law**
+Scaling Laws of Neural Language Models: This paper from openai shares insights about how loss factor is linear for Compute, Dataset Size and Model Size

+**One hot Encoding**:

+**Embeddings**:

+**Transformers**: